 In The Letters, Nursi had put emphasis on the need for establishing culture of coexistence and peace, one of the most fundamental values in the Qur’an and Hadith.
 He insisted that the necessity for social solidarity, social stability, and peaceful cooperation are amongst religious obligation and core duty, not merely political agenda or national agenda (Nursi, 2009; 2007; 1996a; 1996b).
 He gave credence, as mentioned in the Qur'an verses 49:13 that Islam embraces peace and cultural pluralism, accenting that God has created and made human beings into races and tribes so that they should recognize one another and create good relations on social life.
 Where society needs to help one another and should not develop hostility or hatred towards each other (Nursi, 2009; 2007).
 Nursi was convinced that races and tribes are created in order to create mutual equal relationships as well as to serve the common goals of worshipping God.
 He added social solidarity will result in a mutual discussion and consultation (shūra) which is the principle of happiness and the development in Islamic social life (Ajmal, 2014).

-Apart from being a great Muslim scholar or Ulema, Nursi was also one of the great Muslim figuresof interfaith dialogue in the 20th century, since he initiated and advocated sincere relations and trust between Muslims and non-Muslims (Dangor, 2009; Eris, 2009; Vahide, 2005a).
+Apart from being a great Muslim scholar or Ulema, Nursi was also one of the great Muslim figures interfaith dialogue in the 20th century, since he initiated and advocated sincere relations and trust between Muslims and non-Muslims (Dangor, 2009; Eris, 2009; Vahide, 2005a).
 As a concrete example, when Nursi himself took the initiative to contact the Pope Pius XII in Vatican in 1950 by sending copies of Risale-i-Nur and received positive and fruitful responses (Dangor, 2009; Eris, 2009; Vahide, 2005b).
 He also visited Ecumenical Patriarch Athenagoras the Greek Orthodox Patriarch of Istanbul in 1953 on the mission of cooperating with the Christians against the issue of atheism (Dangor, 2009; Eris, 2009; Vahide, 2005b).
 In Emirdag, during the Second World War, Nursi began to urge Muslims to consolidate and unite, not solely within the Muslim themselves but also with religious and pious Christians - regardless of some differences or disputes that occurred - for irreligion and atheism are invading, structurally and massively (Berghout 2004; Nursi, 1959).
 In his various books and articles, he developed peace theory and adopted the principles of qualitative analysis of multiculturalism that is applicable to many socio-cultural-religious disputes and tensions.
 His concept of religious cultural coexistence consists of interfaith and intercultural dialogues, religious moderation (washatiyyah), tolerance to other faiths, and mutual/common understanding, coexistence, and cooperation (Amaya, 2017; Majeed & Zanib, 2016; Mohamad et al., 2016; Ajmal, 2014; Dangor, 2009; Eris, 2009).

 Interfaith dialogue is defined as “dialogue between members of different religions/faiths for the goal of reducing conflicts between their religions and to achieve agreed upon mutually desirable goals” (religious pluralism) (Dangor, 2009 p.
 3).
 Consequently, interfaith and intercultural dialogues seek to develop understanding and confidence to prevent suspicions, mistrusts, and tensions.
 It is also able to resolve disputes and break the barriers, inclusivity, and generalizations; because the latters can prompt doubt, extremism, and radicalism (Ahmed, 2018).
 The rampant of terrorism and extremism recently, caused by lack of respect, tolerance, and dialogues, as well as perceptivity of few Muslims who consider that the mere obligation to fight infidels as jihad related to warfare and suicide bombing.
 Nursi, further argued that the most kind of jihad that is appropriate for the present age is spiritual or moral jihad (Vahide, 2006); hence zealotry and bigotry can be avoided and overcome with harmony between mind and heart which are filled by intellect/science and faith/religion (Nursi, 2013).